-2.2 Environmental Conditions
+3.2 Environmental Conditions

-Although the instrument has been designed for optimum durability and trouble-free operation, it must be handled with care.
+These instruments have been designed for optimum durability and trouble-free operation, however, they must be handled with care.
 The instrument should not be operated in an excessively dusty or dirty environment.
 Maintenance and cleaning recommendations can be found in the Maintenance Section of this manual.